The 1960′s Hippie Counter Culture Movement

 The hippies arrive in California

 Chandler A. Laughlin II, cofounder of the infamous Cabale Creamery club in Berkeley, was greatly influenced by the Beat Generation and their beatnik culture.
 In 1963, Laughlin followed their lead and established a tight family-like identity among 50 people in Greenwich Village in New York City and later Berkeley, California.
-Laughlin recruited many of the early psychedelic musical talent including the Grateful Dead, Jefferson Airplane, Iron Butterfly, The Charlatans, and others.
+Laughlin recruited many of the early psychedelic musical talent acts including the Grateful Dead, Jefferson Airplane, Iron Butterfly, The Charlatans, and others.
 Laughlin and George Hunter of The Charlatans band, were true “proto-hippies” wearing long hair, boots, and outrageous clothing.
 Together they opened the Red Dog Saloon in the old mining town of Virginia City, Nevada.
 The Red Dog Saloon became a focal point of drugs and psychedelic music festivals.

 During this time, LSD manufacturer Owsley Stanley, who also lived in Berkeley, provided much of the LSD to the burgeoning hippie scene.
 Stanley, an ex-army radar operator, converted his amphetamines lab to an LSD lab and became one of the first millionaire drug dealers in the United States.
 His LSD product became a part of the “Red Dog Experience”, the early evolution of psychedelic rock and the budding hippie culture.
 At the Red Dog Saloon, the Charlatans were the first psychedelic rock band to play live while high on LSD.